thewoolleyman/gitrflow/README.md

 * Remote Branch: A branch on the remote repository (i.e. Github)
 * Integrate/Incorporate: Used synonymously to describe the act of including changes from an upstream branch or remote branch into the current feature branch.

+# Hacking / Contributing

+* `gitrflow` is a single bash script, for maximum portability and ease of installation
+* All bash `set -o` commands are set to maximum strictness, to prevent bugs
+* All features are Test-Driven, and should be accompanied by a corresponding spec
+* Specs are written in Ruby Rspec.
+To run them:
+  * Checkout the repo
+  * Ensure the correct ruby version is installed (consider `rvm`)
+  * `gem install bundler`
+  * `bundle install`
+  * `rspec`
+* Code quality is enforced by static analysis tools (run as part of the Rspec suite):
+  * shellcheck
+  * ruby-lint
+  * rubocop

 # Credits